clojure-goes-fast/clj-memory-meter/README.md

 ;=> 2848

 ;; :debug true can be passed to print the object hierarchy.
-You can also pass an ;; integer number to limit the number of nested levels printed.
+You can also pass an ;; integer instead of true to limit the number of nested levels printed.

 (mm/measure (apply list (range 4)) :debug true)